floswald/floswald.github.io/content/slides/uea/index.md

 ### Intro

-* Property appraisers are trained to asses property value estimates.
+* Property appraisers are trained to asses property values.
 * Large body of evidence going back to the 60s of discriminatory practices in mortgage markets - HMDA.
-* *Extremely* relevant setting: In remortgageing setting, appraiser *proclaims* the value of property (not the market).
+* *Extremely* relevant setting: In remortgaging setting, appraiser is the single agent determining the value of property (not  market interactions) - Appraiser *faces no competition*.
-* **This Paper**: Is there racial bias in remortgageing appraisals?
+* **This Paper**: Is there racial bias in remortgaging appraisals?

 ---